Email Deliverability Best Practices Marketing Cloud, Part 2 DESelect | Best Salesforce Solutions

 Mitigating the Damage

 This “purge,” despite its dramatic impact, does not present irremediable consequences to organizations that take the appropriate responses.
 Email marketers can preserve their sender reputation by simply updating and cleaning their mailing lists.
 Free tools such as Zero Bounce or Validity Inc.’s BriteVerify can flag any invalid email addresses in your contact.
 These email validation services identify typos in email addresses, accounts that have marked you as spam, spam traps, and most importantly, invalid addresses.
+Additionally, ensure your email domain is properly configured and authenticated to maximize deliverability and build trust with recipient servers.

 You should take advantage of these tools or more manual processes in Marketing Cloud (more on that later) to prevent increased bounce rates and optimized email marketing ROI, but that might not be enough.